How You Can Use Social Networks in Your Home Business

 Traditionally, social networks are groups of individuals who share similar interests or traits.
 A more common description would be a club.
-Until the Internet, these groups could only get together in person either through a local organization or at an event (i.e. school reunion).
+Until the Internet, these groups could only get together in person either through a local organization or at an event (i.e., school reunion).

-Most Common Social Networks Used in Business Today
+The Most Common Used

-While many of the original social networks still exist, such as Six Degrees and Friendster, the most common social networks used by home-based business owners are:
+The most common social networks used by home-based business owners are:

 Interestingly enough, YouTube is also viewed as a social network because it allows people to connect and engage around a topic.

-Advantages of Social Networks in a Home Business:
+Advantages of Social Networks

-Social networks have been a game changer in helping small and large businesses find and connect with their target markets because:
+Social networks have been a game changer in helping small, and large businesses find and connect with their target markets because:

-1) They're free.
 While many networks have advanced features for an additional fee, the most popular networks and their basic features are free to use.

-3) You can be more responsive to your market and its needs.
 Social media lets you chat, answer questions, solve problems, and connect directly with your customers.

-4) Benefit from relationships with influencers.
 Social networking doesn't just allow you to connect with your audience, but it also can be a great tool for networking with others who can help you build your business.

-Disadvantages of Social Networks in a Home Business:
+Disadvantages of Social Networks

 While social networks offer a fantastic way to market your business, it's not without its pitfalls, such as:

-2) It can go wrong quickly.
 Social media spreads like wildfire, and once online, it never goes away.
 One wrong statement can damage your brand and online reputation.

-Social Networks for Job or Freelance Work Search
+Job or Freelance Work Search

 While strictly used for personal social networking initially, entrepreneurs are industrious people figured out how to use social networking as a marketing tool.
-From its birth, LinkedIn was geared more to fostering network connections within the business community and it's common for entrepreneurs and corporate managers alike to seek out partnership opportunities for their business.
+From its birth, LinkedIn was geared more to fostering network connections within the business community, and it's common for entrepreneurs and corporate managers alike to seek out partnership opportunities for their business.
 Today, most social networks, from Facebook, Twitter, Pinterest, and even Instagram now have businesses who use their profiles to share information, entertain, and connect with their market.

 However, there is a right and wrong way to use social networks in the promotion of a business.
 Posting "buy me" and other self-promotional content all the time is a sure way to lose followers.